ezraroi/Human-AI-Collab/output/manuscript_sections.md

 - The perspective known as 4E cognition (embodied, embedded, enactive, extended) stresses the relevance of embodied interactions with the environment for understanding cognition.
 - The Extended Mind Hypothesis (HEC) posits that cognition can extend beyond the brain, involving external artifacts and environment features in driving cognitive processes.
 - Cognitive tools (like pen and paper) are routinely used as cognitive extensions in professional and academic settings, creating a "unified, densely coupled system" where the brain complements external structures.
-- The use of AI models (like GPT) as tools that provide enhanced cognitive scaffolding and mediate thinking processes aligns with the functional role of the More Knowledgeable Other (MKO) in the Zone of Proximal Development (ZPD).
+- The use of AI models (like GPT) as tools that provide enhanced **technical scaffolding (S\_t)** and mediate thinking processes aligns with the functional role of the More Knowledgeable Other (MKO) in the Zone of Proximal Development (ZPD).

 ### 2. Is Your Model Suggesting Something New?
 (Novelty and Contribution)
 Yes, your model offers three primary novel contributions by providing a specific, interwoven architecture that integrates psychoanalytic processing with cognitive and dialogical theory.